Values & Principles

 - Town Halls: a series of town halls for faculty, staff, and students to learn about the findings from working groups and other consultations and to share their feedback

 Decisions based on consultation and feedback were made through a Visioning Meeting and a Prioritization Meeting.
 A draft plan was released to the college community in early 2017, followed by town hall events for further discussion and feedback.

 The college’s new strategic plan was approved by a motion of its faculty council on March 29, 2017.

 School of Rehabilitation Science

-The School of Rehabilitation Science carried out its strategic planning process in parallel with the College of Medicine.
+The School of Rehabilitation Science carries out its strategic planning process in parallel with the College of Medicine.
 As a unit within the college, many school priorities directly link to or intersect with the work of the college.
-Therefore, school faculty, staff, and students are engaged in some areas of the college’s planning processes.
-The school’s intent is to produce a five-year strategic plan that aligns with the College of Medicine and University of Saskatchewan integrated planning processes.
+Therefore, school faculty, staff, and students were engaged during the most recent planning processes and a five-year strategic plan was approved by faculty council in spring of 2017.